wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 ## MSIX app attach

-MSIX app attach stores application files in a separate VHD from the operating system.
+MSIX app attach stores application files in a separate MSIX images (VHD/VHDX/CIM) from the operating system.
 When you open MSIX app attach, the application files are accessed from a VHD.
 Similar to FSLogix profiles, you should consider replicating MSIX app attach in another region.